Anthony Mann: 1947–1949: Film noir and career breakthrough

-Mann's success with Desperate and T-Men made Mann Eagle-Lion's most valuable director.
+Mann's success with Desperate and T-Men made him Eagle-Lion's most valuable director.
 In February 1948, Mann was hired to direct a dramatization of the storming of the Bastille, with Richard Basehart to portray an aide to General Lafayette.
 With Walter Wanger preoccupied with Joan of Arc (1948), he handed off supervisory duties to production designer William Cameron Menzies.
 Principal photography lasted 29 days, from August to September 1948, and cost $850,000.
 Reteaming with Alton, he and Mann developed a low-cost noir style, using low lighting levels and omnipresent shadows on minimal decor, high-angled camera shots, and rear projection for wide crowd shots.
 The resulting film was titled Reign of Terror (1949).
 After filming had begun, Mann was brought in to direct several scenes for He Walked by Night (1948), which also starred Basehart.
 Mann again collaborated with Higgins and Alton on the film.
 However, Alfred L. Werker was given the official director's credit.

-While researching on T-Men (1947), Higgins and Mann had came across the topic of Border Patrol agents along the Mexico–United States border.
+While researching on T-Men (1947), Higgins and Mann had come across the topic of Border Patrol agents along the Mexico–United States border.
 Border Incident (1949) was initially developed at Eagle-Lion, but in December 1948, MGM's Dore Schary purchased the script for $50,000 and hired Mann to direct the film.
-Schary had also signed Mann onto a multi-picture contract with the studio.
-Beforehand, in July 1947, Mann and Francis Rosenwald had written a script for Follow Me Quietly (1949) that was first purchased by Jack Wrather Productions for Allied Artists.
-Don Castle was attached to star.
-Months later, in December, RKO announced it had purchased the script from Wrather and assigned Martin Rackin to write a new script.
+Schary had also signed Mann onto a multi-picture contract with MGM.

+Beforehand, in July 1947, Mann and Francis Rosenwald had written a script for Follow Me Quietly (1949).
+It was first purchased by Jack Wrather Productions for Allied Artists, with Don Castle in the lead role.
+According to Eddie Muller, of Turner Classic Movies, Mann was slated to direct the film, but was enticed by Edward Small to instead direct T-Men and Raw Deal.
+Months later, in December, RKO had purchased the script from Wrather and assigned Martin Rackin write a new script.
+Due to Mann's absence, Richard Fleischer was hired to direct Follow Me Quietly, and there has been speculation suggesting Mann did uncredited filming.
+However, Muller has disagreed.

+Mann and Rosenwald wrote another script titled Stakeout, which told of a police detective attempting to expose a corrupt political machine.
+In October 1949, independent film producer Louis Mandel purchased the script, with Larry Parks cast in the lead role.
+Joseph H. Lewis was set to direct the film until he left due to a contractual dispute.
+By March 1950, Parks's wife Betty Garrett was cast in the femme fatale role, but the project never went into production.